Enkompass/serverless-examples/README.md

 A collection of ready-to-deploy [Serverless Framework](https://github.com/serverless/serverless) services.

+## Notes for Enkompasss Personnel
+These examples have been put here so that you can try them out and see how they work.
+Understanding the Serverless Framework is an integral part of your job as a developer for Enkompass.
+You must be a proficient serverless developer in order to succeed as part of the Enkompass team.
+We hope these examples will help you become proficient.

+If you have trouble understanding these examples or if you are not clear about how to deploy them, please talk to your lead.
+If you are not sure who your lead is, talk to the person who hired you and they will be able to point you in the right direction.

 ## Table of Contents
 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Click to expand)
   generated w/ `npm run docs`